SherG/cool-iron/blog/simplify.md

 Sometimes when we feel stuck or frustrated the answer is simple: we need to stop complicating things

-Here are some common ways overcomplicating things creeps into work and life.
+Here are some common ways we overcomplicate.

 ## 1. We expect progress to unfold in a straight line